 - One of the key element to be a successful insurer is underwriting discipline, as well highlight by Mario Greco https://www.ft.com/content/8cee1532-6ae4-11e7-bfeb-33fe0c5b7eaa recently or some famous Warren Buffett sentences https://insnerds.com/warren-buffetts-tips-success-insurance-industry/ in the past.
 Well I believe underwriting discipline conflict with the culture of any tech giant.
 They could buy insurance company or hire talented people to close the gap of insurance knowledge, but their corporate culture doesn’t fit with the insurance business fundamentals.

 - The second aspect is about insurance product but have the same relevance considering only the distribution activity: each market has its particular characteristics, one size fits all doesn’t work…opposite than the social media or internet business.
 I’m speaking about what the customers want (need) to buy in the different markets and how they want to buy it.
-I don’t want to discuss the distribution of life insurance – the usual push product which needs to be sold – where the digital channel at global levels represent less than 1% of the new sales.
+I don’t want to discuss the distribution of life insurance without waiting period – the usual push product which needs to be sold – where the digital channel at global levels represent less than 1% of the new sales.
 Instead, let’s take the example of the personal line auto insurance.
 The U.K. auto insurance market is controlled by online distribution today: this market has been still dominated by face to face distribution in the middle of 80s, then in few years there was a shift to the direct purchase by phone and some years after those volumes migrated from the phone to online.
 I remember 10 years ago the discussions with insurance executives I was advising: their assumption was that all the Western European markets would follow the U.K. evolution path in few years.
 After 10 years, the auto insurance distribution in Europe continues to be dominated by the old traditional channels.
 You can argue the fault was in the execution of the local carriers…well, let’s consider the European branches of the UK carriers.
 U.K. insurance groups developed the experience and the technology in U.K. to run this approach amazingly…but no one of their European branches were able to replicate this success in other markets.
 I don’t think things cannot be changed, as opposite I believe there are a lot of opportunities to do things in a different way.
 But “one size fits all” doesn’t work, and I’m skeptical about the tech giants’ ability to deal with those local insurance characteristics.
 Let’s image a tech giants deal with that from their office in Silicon Valley or the European hub in Dublin.
 I believe this weakness will emerge as soon as they will dirty their boots on the insurance distribution (or more steps of the value chain).